 - Type of fines: Per occurrence.
-See the Fines Policy on Arbor Hill website. - Cross-references: Summarization "Parking" and portions of CC&R Section 6.12.
-"Business Use" & "Recreational Vehicles" in this manual.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 6.12

 PETS

 According to the current AHHA CC&R legal document, the only non-human animals expressly permitted in Arbor Hill are dogs and cats, but no more than a total of two per home (all cats, all dogs, or a combination of one each).
 However, the Board interprets this so as not to preclude a reasonable number of other very small pets kept caged indoors at all times within the Owner's Dwelling, as long as they do not in any way become a nuisance to the neighborhood.
 Examples of such other small pets include rodents (such as: hamsters, guinea pigs, mice, etc.), birds (such as parakeets, small parrots, canaries, etc.);